Weak convergence of Bayes estimators under general loss functions: Introduction

 \emph{Organization of the paper.} \Cref{section_1} lays the foundation for our results, including a review of the BvM theorem in \Cref{sec1_sub1}, and novel consistency results for Bayes estimators under general loss functions in \Cref{sec1_sub3}.
 In \Cref{sec2}, we present our main results on the weak convergence of Bayes estimators for losses that behave locally as polynomials.
-This section also contains a convergence result for the posterior expectation of loss functions, uniformly over compact sets, with its interpretation discussed in \Cref{ss:had}. \Cref{loc_q} specializes to loss functions that are locally quadratic.
-In \Cref{sec5}, we provide several examples, including popular loss functions both within and beyond the classical framework~\eqref{e:shift-inv}. {Even when the conditions of our theoretical framework are not satisfied, one may still expect a distributional limit, though possibly non-Gaussian, see \Cref{ss:beyond}.} Numerical illustrations confirming the theoretical distributional limits of Bayes estimators are presented in \Cref{sec6}.
-All proofs, along with an overview of different types of differentiability, and sufficient conditions for the differentiability of Wasserstein-type losses, are deferred to the supplementary material.
+This section also contains a convergence result for the posterior expectation of loss functions, uniformly over compact sets, with its interpretation discussed in Supplement~\ref{ss:had}. \Cref{loc_q} specializes to loss functions that are locally quadratic.
+In \Cref{sec5}, we provide several examples, including popular loss functions both within and beyond the classical framework~\eqref{e:shift-inv}. {Even when the conditions of our theoretical framework are not satisfied, one may still expect a distributional limit, though possibly non-Gaussian, see \Cref{ss:beyond}.} Numerical illustrations confirming the theoretical distributional limits of Bayes estimators are presented in \Cref{sec6}. {\rev A discussion of potential extensions of the proposed framework is given in~\Cref{s:extension}.} All proofs, along with an overview of different types of differentiability, and sufficient conditions for the differentiability of Wasserstein-type losses, are deferred to the supplementary material.

 \emph{Notation.} For sequences of positive real numbers $\{a_n\}$ and $\{b_n\}$, we write $a_n \lesssim b_n$ if there exists a constant $C > 0$ such that $a_n \le C b_n$ for all $n$.
 The Euclidean norm on $\mathbb{R}^d$ is denoted by $\norm{\cdot}$ and the total variance norm of probability measures by $\norm{\cdot}_{\TV}$.
 For matrices in $\mathbb{R}^{d\times d}$, $\norm{\cdot}_{\F}$ denotes the Frobenius norm, $\tr(\cdot)$ the trace operator, and $\det(\cdot)$ the determinant.
 For $\delta > 0$, a parameter space $\Theta \subseteq \mathbb{R}^d$ and $\vartheta_0 \in \Theta^\circ$ the interior of $\Theta$, we define the $\delta$-ball around $\vartheta_0$ by $B_\delta(\vartheta_0) := \{ \vartheta \in \Theta : \|\vartheta - \vartheta_0\| \le \delta \}$.
 By $\mathcal{N}_d(\mu, \Sigma)$, we denote the $d$-variate Gaussian distribution with mean vector $\mu$ and covariance matrix $\Sigma$.
 We write $\mathbb{E}_P[\cdot]$ to denote the expectation under the probability distribution $P$.
 For a set $K\subseteq\mathbb{R}^d$, we denote the space of bounded functions from $K$ to $\mathbb{R}$ as \( \ell^\infty(K):=\left\{f:K\to \mathbb{R}:\sup_{x\in K}\abs{f(x)}<\infty\right\}. \)